Guide to Wheelchair Ramps in Handicap Converted Vehicles

 2. Half-Cut Conversions

 A half-cut ramp begins at the rear of the vehicle and stops behind the second row of seating instead of the first.
+Various wheelchair van seating options are available for a full-cut conversion.

 - Pros: Half-cut wheelchair conversions are a more budget-friendly option than full-cut ones.
 They also maintain more traditional passenger seating in the car.
 If you plan to drive often with others, this conversion is a suitable option for you.